Rules For Flying With Toddlers

 How old does my child need to be to fly?

 United and Virgin America don't allow infants under 7 days old to travel with them.
-Southwest has child fares doesn't allow infants under 14 days.
+Southwest doesn't allow infants under 14 days.
 Delta requires a doctor's note for infants under 7 days, as does American Airlines.

 Does my child need identification?